Chenkehan21/My-deep-learning-from-scratch/README.md

 # My deep learning from scratch

-## using numpy without relying on other librarise like pytorch!!!
+## using numpy without relying on other librarise like pytorch!!!!!!!!